-All of our products for semiconductor manufacturing equipment use PTFE with levels of PFOA less than 25 ppb by weight, in compliance with current REACH and other international regulations.
+All of our products for semiconductor manufacturing equipment use PTFE with levels of PFOA less than 0.1% by weight, in compliance with current REACH and other international regulations.
 Although this work is not a measurement of each product's complete formulation, analysis indicates PTFE would be the most significant contributor to PFOA-levels.
-The regulatory environment around perfluorinated alkyl substances (PFAS) remains uncertain, but our R&D team is conducting leading research into the development of non-PFAS-based for the semiconductor industry, ensuring that we will be prepared in the event of more stringent regulations.
+The regulatory environment around perfluorinated alkyl substances (PFAS) remains uncertain, but our R&D team is conducting leading research into the development of PFAS-free solutions for the semiconductor industry, ensuring that we will be prepared in the event of more stringent regulations.